What is Semiconductor?

 If there is anion deficiency due to some excess metal ions, the lost electrons are trapped in the lattice.
 Zinc oxide (ZnO) and cadmium oxide (CdO) belong to non-stoichiometric anion deficient semiconductors.

 It is not necessarily true that only non-stoichiometric compounds show semiconducting properties.
 Very pure elements may be deliberately doped with a small number of other elements in order to create a deficiency in the number of electrons in the crystal lattice.
-When very pure germanium or silicon doped with arsenic, it formed an n type semiconductor.
-If very pure germanium or silicon doped with gallium, it formed a p type semiconductor.
+When very pure germanium or silicon is doped with arsenic, it forms an n type semiconductor.
+If very pure germanium or silicon is doped with gallium, it forms a p type semiconductor.